ahoymarcus/nextjs-myjs-tech-blog/articles/itil-service-management-framework-2022-03-30.md

     5.7. **Using the information to improve**

 #### ITIL Incident and Problem Management System

 The ITIL framework makes distinction between **Incident Management** and **Problem Management**, where the first one is related to some kind of disrupting event with the client's service and the efforts to reestablish it.
-The second one is related with prevention error effort for the service.
+The second one is related to error prevention as a effort to improve the service.

 ###### Incident Management

 This is an unplanned event that cause disruption to the client's service, and the incident management comes to reinstate the service to it original state as quick as possible.

-And also, to determine the root cause for the event, and even if the particular event is possibly connected to other occurrencies:
+And also, to determine the root cause for the event, and even if the particular event is possibly connected to any other occurrencies:

 `Implementing ITIL Incident Management will help you improve service levels, and meet service level availability requirements or a specified service level agreement (SLA).` [IBM](https://www.ibm.com/cloud/learn/it-infrastructure-library)

 ###### Problem Management

-As steps to manage problems:
+The **Problem Management** as steps into managing problems should imply into:

-1. Raise a problem management case.
+1. Raising a problem management case.
-2. Categorize and prioritize issues.
+2. Categorizing and prioritizing issues.
-3. Systematically investigate (root cause analysis)
+3. Systematically investigating (root cause analysis)
-4. Identify changes needed to resolve and work with Change Management.
+4. Identifying changes needed to resolve and work with Change Management.
-5. Verify the problem resolution.
+5. Verifying the problem resolution.
-6. Close out the problem.
+6. Closing out the problem.

 #### Why to Use ITIL?

-Here we have some interesting points from [JavaTPoint](https://www.javatpoint.com/itil) in why to use the ITIL framework:
+Here we have some interesting points from [JavaTPoint](https://www.javatpoint.com/itil) about the whys into using the ITIL framework:

 1. It is used to enhance the resource and capabilities
 2. It is used for planning the processes with more speciffic and details goals in mind and also to integrate the the service into the goals from the organization.